gtvj/data-visualisation-javascript-with-web-standards/README.md

-# Full stack web development with Flask
+# Data visualisation with JavaScript

-This is the companion app I've created for this course on O'Reilly.
+This repository is a companion to the introduction for developers along with follow-along examples.

 ## Development machine configuration